jruesga/gerrit-cloud-notifications-plugin/src/main/resources/Documentation/fcm.md

 This is the information sent as a custom data inside the FCM notification.
 Depends on the event, some of this fields could be empty.

-`when: An epoch timestamp on when notification where created`
+`when: An unix timestamp on when notification was created`

 `token: The token used to registered the device`